Glossary of baseball terms: caught looking

 A term used when the third strike is called on a batter without the batter attempting to swing at the pitch.

 caught napping

 A baserunner who is tagged out because he wasn't paying attention to what the defensive players were doing is "caught napping".
 Often this involves a pickoff play in which the infielder sneaks up behind the runner and takes a throw from the pitcher or, less often, the catcher.

 cellar

 Last place, bottom of the standings.
 A team that spends too much time in last place, especially over a stretch of years, tends to acquire the unflattering title of cellar dweller.
 SYNONYM: basement.

 cement mixer

-A baseball pitched with the intent to break out of the strike zone that fails to break and ends up hanging in the strike zone; an unintentional slow fastball with side spin resembling a fixed-axis spinning cement mixer, which does not translate.
+A baseball pitched with the intent to break out of the strike zone that fails to break and ends up hanging in the strike zone; an unintentional slow fastball with side spin resembling a fixed-axis spinning cement mixer.
+Cement mixer spin doesn't translate into lateral or vertical motion, resulting in a straight and easily-hit pitch.